elleryhammond/cats-app/README.md

 # Cats-App

 An app for feline fanatics!
-Cats-App the returns cat facts from [CatFactsApi](https://catfact.ninja/) and cat images from [TheCatApi](https://thecatapi.com/).
+Cats-App returns cat facts from [CatFactsApi](https://catfact.ninja/) and cat images from [TheCatApi](https://thecatapi.com/).
 Users can search for a specified number of facts to recieve or generate a random cat image upon the click of a button.
 Meow!

 # Tools used to develop Cats-App